Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Methodology

-Although we require a daily swing, many blocks (like \autoref{fig:isi_diurnal_block_80099000}) show use primarily during the work week and not on weekends and holidays.
-We therefore require blocks to have a significant daily swing for at least 4 of 7 consecutive days.
-We consider it as one seasonal week.
-We filter blocks that have daily swing greater than 5 and at least one seasonal week.
+\reviewfix{} Finally, the swing must be \emph{persistent} and reflects a \emph{work week}.
+Changes need not occur every day, since many blocks (like \autoref{fig:isi_diurnal_block_80099000}) show use primarily during the work-week and not on weekends and holidays.
+We require blocks to have a wide daily swing for at least 4 of 7 consecutive days for at least one week in the observation period. \reviewfix{} We use a 7-day window since work activity usually follows weeks, and a 4 day minimum to tolerate 3-day weekends (for example, the week of 2020-01-20 in \autoref{fig:isi_diurnal_block_80099000}).

+\textbf{Coverage:} We detect WFH in change-sensitive blocks as the sudden disappearance of diurnal changes.
+We must therefore identify a pre-Covid baseline of change-sensitive blocks.
+In \autoref{sec:how_many_blocks} we show that Jan.~2020 provides a good baseline.
+In \autoref{sec:how_many_blocks} we also show that between \CSBlockNumLow and \CSBlockNumHigh blocks meet these two requirements, depending on how much and how long we collect data.
+We ignore non-change-sensitive blocks since their operation (perhaps firewalls or NAT) hides WFH changes, as we discuss in \autoref{sec:detecting_changes}.